Visa and I-20 Guidelines

 You are a full-time student if either of the following applies:

-- You are enrolled in 8 undergraduate or graduate credits in general program courses that meet entirely on the Harvard campus (that is, not study abroad programs, distance-only courses, or hybrid courses).
+- You are enrolled in 8 undergraduate or graduate credits in general program courses that meet entirely on the Harvard campus for the entire seven-week session (that is, not study abroad programs, distance-only courses, or hybrid courses, or courses shorter than seven weeks).

 - You are enrolled in a noncredit, full-time intensive Institute for English Language (IEL) program.